lufepama/myme-inventory-frontend-lfpm/README.md

 ![image](https://user-images.githubusercontent.com/72669633/216876381-975e666f-df11-4d57-a098-bbd038e36593.png)

 6. Multiple products can be added and removed from stores.
 To do this, it is necessary to select them and click on 'Add product' or 'Delete product'.
 A modal will open where the product can be found based on its name.
-The 'Delete' and 'Add' buttons will become active when a product is selected
+The 'Delete' and 'Add' buttons will become active when a product is selected.
+If the product is already in the warehouse, its quantity will be updated according to the new amount value.

 ![image](https://user-images.githubusercontent.com/72669633/216876632-3b731073-fd5b-4962-8912-ead705205eb7.png)